How to Support Transgender & Gender-questioning Youth

 In 2016 Lurie Children’s adopted a model policy for gender support in school.
 Please feel free to review the policy and use it to shape your own school’s position on gender inclusivity.
 View the model policy.

-- Be respectful of student names and pronouns.
+Be respectful of student names and pronouns.
 A student’s name and pronoun should be updated on school documents and in databases.
 Forms should also be updated to allow for transgender students to identify themselves in accurate ways.
-While these changes on forms may seem small, they communicate to the community that the school is accepting of all students of every gender.
+These changes communicate to the community that the school is accepting of all students of every gender.

-- The school building itself must be a safe environment.
-The goal must be to maximize the social inclusion of all students and to provide them with the opportunity to partake in classes and activities.
+The school facility must be a safe environment.
+The goal must be to maximize the social inclusion of all students and to provide them with the opportunity to actively engage in all classes and activities.

 Being an ally to transgender individuals means creating an environment where they feel comfortable and have the opportunity to thrive.